warutherford/water-mesquite-greenhouse/README.md

 ### Folder Info/Details
 All scripts for analyses in the paper are in the `Scripts` directory.
 For details on a specific script and it's purpose, see the `Scripts/README.md`.

 Data for all analyses are in the `Data` directory.
+For details on a specific data set, see the `Data/README.md`.

 Statistical outputs (descriptive stats, MANOVA, ANOVA, and post-hoc tests) are in the `Outputs` directory.
+For details on a specific stat output file, see the `Outputes/README.md`.